 Over half a century old, the religious tradition of Semana Santa takes place during Guatemala's Holy Week, the week before Easter.
 Antigua in particular comes alive during the celebrations, with processions, re-enactments of scenes from the Bible and the creation of colourful, sawdust carpets.

-Interestingly, Semana Santa is recognised all over Spain, and will be celebrated in cities across the country, particularly in the region in Andalucia.
+Semana Santa is also recognised all over Spain, and is usually celebrated in cities across the country, particularly in the region in Andalucia.

 The Water-Splashing Festival, Songkran, marks the beginning of Buddhist New Year all over Thailand.
 Images of Buddha are bathed in water, and younger Thai people show respect to monks and elders by sprinkling water over their hands.